 You can reduce the environmental impact of cloth nappies by:

-- only flushing nappy liners that are soiled with poo
+- not flushing nappy liners

 - using biodegradable, phosphate-free detergents